 In the early stages, we helped James and Noami understand traditional transfer models, such as owner-financing, FSA loans, land easements and co-housing.
 Additionally, we shared examples of other non-traditional land transfers so they had a strong knowledge base against which to analyze the transfer model proposed by the landowners.

 Land For Good’s expert support put our transfer in context, guided our conversations with landowners, and also gauged our expectations,” Noami explains.
 “They advised us about the importance of hiring a lawyer, met with the landowners separately, and offered to mediate any land transfer conversations.”

 They entered into an equity-ownership model to become “cooperative owners” with current landowners, Eric and Alison Rector, who created a limited liability company (LLC) for the farm as a transition tool.
 James and Noami’s ownership in the farm continues to grow each month.

-They are now focused on growing Dickey Hill Farm and their business, producing fresh, organic vegetables and grass-fed beef.
+They are now focused on growing Second Frost Farm and their business, producing fresh, organic vegetables and grass-fed beef.
 They both feel proud of their accomplishments and excited for the future:

 We’re committed to maintaining and enhancing the health of the land while providing nutritious food to our community.”